Shuffle/Shuffle-docs/docs/privacy_policy.md

 # Privacy Policy
-This is the initial privacy policy for Shuffle cloud Valid as of this file's [last release on Github](https://github.com/frikky/shuffle-docs/blob/master/docs/privacy_policy.md)
+This is the initial privacy policy for Shuffle cloud.
+Valid as of this file's last change date on [Github](https://github.com/frikky/shuffle-docs/blob/master/docs/privacy_policy.md).

-**PS: Not applicable to the [Open Source version of Shuffle](https://github.com/frikky/shuffle)**

 ## Table of contents
 * [Analytics](#analytics)